GaloisField2718/Twitter_python/README.md

 ```

 7️⃣ Automation with cron :
-You can install ``cron` with : `npm install cron` See [Downloading and installing Node.js
-and npm | npm Docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
-for more details about `npm`.
 When you have cron you can launch on your computer a command like which provided in
 `crontab.txt` file.